DongsuLeeTech/DongsuLeeTech.github.io/index.md

   alt: website picture
 ---
   Welcome, everybody!

-  I am a graduate researcher at <a href="https://brainmil.wordpress.com/">**Brain and Machine Intelligence Lab (BMIL)**</a> (Prof. Minhae Kwon), **Soongsil Graduate School** in Seoul, South Korea.
+  I am a graduate student at <a href="https://brainmil.wordpress.com/">**Brain and Machine Intelligence Lab (BMIL)**</a> (Prof. Minhae Kwon), **Soongsil Graduate School** in Seoul, South Korea.
   My present research topic is a reinforcement learning algorithm development.

   I am currently interested in all fields of learning-based control (e.g., Online RL, Offline RL, Imitation Learning, Inverse RL, and so on), Cognitive science (or psychology), and Neuroscience.
 In detail, the decision-making system of autonomous mobile devices (vehicles, drones, etc.).
+Additionally, I am interning at the <a href="https://safeai-lab.github.io/">SAFE AI Lab</a> (Prof. Ding Zhao), focusing on solving to safe decision making problems (coworking with <a href="https://hhlin.info/">Haohong Lin</a>).

   Previously, I majored in **Biotechnology** and **Bioinformatics** at the **School of Systems Biomedical Science** at Soongsil Univ in Seoul, South Korea.
 Additionally, I had a double major in **Big Data Computing** Systems.